jaeyk/comp_thinking_social_science/docs/07_big_data.md

 LIMIT         | head()

 **Challenge 1**
-1. Can you tell me the difference in the order in which the following `R` and `SQL` code were written to wrangle data?
+1. Can you tell me the difference in the order in which the following `R` and `SQL` code were written to manipulate data?
 For instance, in R, what command comes first?
 In contrast, in SQL, what command comes first?

 - R example